angelicavc7/E-Commerce-Back-End/README.md

 ## Installation

-   NPM i, npm start
+   NPM i, node server.js

 ## Usage

-   The client is able to make new notes, delete them and add more.
+   The client is able to make a new inventory and look at all the of their merchendise in the store with sale price, product, and category.

 ## Questions